From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

 Then

-defines a family of subgeodesics converging in $C^{0}(X\times[0,\infty)$ to a geodesic ray $\varphi^{t}$ associated to the test configuration defined by the deformation to the normal cone. \end{cor} This can be seen as a ``transcendental'' analogue of the approximation result of Phong-Sturm \cite{p-s-4}, which uses Bergman geodesic rays.
-However, while the latter convergence result holds point-wise almost everywhere and for $t$ fixed, an important feature of the convergence in the previous corollary is that it is \emph{uniform,} even when $t$ ranges in all of $[0,\infty[.$ See the end of section \ref{sec:Applications-to-geodesic} for a discussion of how to extend the previous corollary to general test configurations.
+defines a family of subgeodesics converging in $C^{0}(X\times[0,T]),$ for any fixed $T>0,$ to a geodesic ray $\varphi^{t}$ associated to the test configuration $(\mathcal{X},\mathcal{L}_{c})$ defined by the deformation to the normal cone of $Z.$ Moreover, in the case when $[\omega]\in H^{2}(X,\Q)$ the convergence holds in $C^{0}(X\times[0,\infty].$ \end{cor} This can be seen as a ``transcendental'' analogue of the approximation result of Phong-Sturm \cite{p-s-4}, which uses Bergman geodesic rays.
+However, while the latter convergence result holds point-wise almost everywhere and for $t$ fixed, an important feature of the convergence in the previous corollary is that it is \emph{uniform,} even when $t$ ranges in all of $[0,\infty[.$ More generally, we will establish an extension of the previous result to the case when $[\omega]-c[Z]$ (or equivalently $\mathcal{L}_{c})$ is merely assumed big.

 The motivation for considering this ``transcendental'' approximation scheme for geodesic rays is two-fold.
 First, as is well-known, recent examples indicate that a more ``transcendental'' notion of K-stability is needed for the validity of the Yau-Tian-Donaldson conjecture, obtained by relaxing the notion of a test configuration.
 One such notion, called \emph{analytic test configurations,} was introduced in \cite{r-w3} and as shown in op. cit. any such test configuration determines a weak geodesic ray, which a priori has very low regularity.
 However, the approximation scheme above could be used to regularize the latter weak geodesic rays, which opens the door for defining a notion of generalized Donaldson-Futaki invariant by studying the large time asymptotics of the K-energy functional along the corresponding regularizations (as in the Bergman metrics approach in \cite{p-s-4}).
 In another direction, the approximation scheme above should be useful when considering the analog of K-stability for a non-integral Kähler class $[\omega]$ (compare section \ref{sec:Applications-to-geodesic}).
+The previous corollary is just a first illustration of this approximation scheme and we leave the development of more general approximation results for the future.